TOUCHING LIVES WITH THE COMPASSION OF OUR LORD

 “Love one another as I have loved you.” – John 15:12

 Our compassionate presence can mean the world to a person in need.
 Whether we weep with them, pray with them or just sit in their company, we will be a caring and welcome presence.
 We may not be able to change their situation or solve their problems.
 We may not even be sure of the right words to say.
-Yet our help in their time of trial will be our companionship… a true comfort.
+Yet our help in their time of trial will be our companionship… a genuine comfort.

-If we see tangible ways we can help, we step in… perhaps bringing groceries, cooking a meal, offering a ride.
+If we see tangible ways we can help, we step in.
+Perhaps bringing groceries, cooking a meal, offering a ride.
 Yet most importantly, we listen and pray.
 We listen as they share with us their hurts, their sadness, their fears.
 We pray… either together with them or silently to ourselves.
 We pray to the only One who can truly help… the Comforter Himself, Jesus.

 “Father, forgive them; for they do not know what they are doing.” – Luke 23:34